vasilisniaouris/qdl_klayout_extension/README.md

 And you are all done.
 The qdl_klayout_extension should be available to you as a python module.

+# Examples
+Find some thoroughly commented examples of how to use this package [here](https://github.com/vasilisniaouris/qdl_klayout_extension/tree/master/qdl_klayout_extension/examples).
+These examples will show you how to make some simple shapes and patterns, how to retrieve some of their geometric properties and how to plot them with matplotlib.

 # To-do
-Add more shape geometries (e.g. circle, ring, etc)
+Add more shape geometries (e.g. circle, ring, etc) to expand the functionality (and actual purpose) of this package.

 # Dependencies
 The QDL KLayout Extension requires the following dependencies: